Supporting and protecting human rights defenders

 Implementing our commitments

-GANHRI is currently developing a Global Action Plan to support NHRIs implement the provisions of the Marrakech Declaration and support their work with human rights defenders.
+GANHRI has developed the draft of a Global Action Plan to support NHRIs implement the provisions of the Marrakech Declaration and support their work with human rights defenders.

 The Global Action Plan to support the protection and promotion of human rights defenders and civic space builds NHRIs’ capacities to monitor civic space and the situation of human rights defenders; support the establishment of protection mechanisms for human rights defenders; and promote positive narratives on the work of human rights defenders.
 A gender perspective will be integrated across the Action Plan.